Skip to content

 sudo /bin/bash run-sidecar.sh

-• Create the /usr/local/bin/dataflux-func-sidecar executable file
+• Creating the /usr/local/bin/dataflux-func-sidecar executable file

 After installation, the following installation information will be displayed: